passthesh3ll/BTC-BrainCracker/README.md

 ![logo](https://i.postimg.cc/Zn43rfQR/logo.png)

-Offline Bitcoin private key cracker leveraging the [Loyce Club](http://addresses.loyce.club/) legacy address database.
+Offline Bitcoin Brain Wallets CPU Cracker leveraging the [Loyce Club](http://addresses.loyce.club/) legacy address database.
 Generates compressed **[C]** and uncompressed **[U]** P2PKH addresses from wordlists or credential dumps and checks balances against a local indexed dataset.

 > **Note:** This is a purely offline tool.
 No external APIs are contacted; all lookups are performed against a local copy of the blockchain address database.